-We really have to get all the facts and details and lay them out on the table and then we can really see what we're up against.
+We have to get all the facts and details and lay them out on the table, and then we can see what we're up against.

-A lot of these big federal criminal sex-related offenses really boil down to figuring out where you stand from the beginning.
-A lot of people get all upset and go crazy and they don't even have all of the facts and details yet.
+Many of these significant federal criminal sex-related offenses boil down to figuring out where you stand from the beginning.
+Many people get upset, go crazy, and don't even have the facts and details yet.

 What are the Legal Defenses for Sexual Exploitation of Children?

-In most cases of federal child pornography or sexual exploitation, the exact legal defenses can be complex, and you will need a federal criminal lawyer who knows how to challenge the federal prosecutor's evidence on some crucial elements of the crime.
+In most federal child pornography or sexual exploitation cases, the exact legal defenses can be complex, and you will need a federal criminal lawyer who knows how to challenge the federal prosecutor's evidence on some crucial elements of the crime.

-For example, might be able to make an argument that the person depicted in the film or images are not minors.
+For example, one might be able to make an argument that the person depicted in the film or images is not minors.

-In many images, it's not always clear and we could use an expert to review the images to show the person depicted could be at least 18 years old.
+In many images, it's not always clear, and we could use an expert to review the photos to show the person depicted could be at least 18 years old.

-Further, we can also closely review the review the evidence to determine if the images prove there was “sexually explicit conduct,” as defined under federal law.
+Further, we can also closely review the evidence to determine if the images prove there was “sexually explicit conduct,” as defined under federal law.

-Prosecutors might have possession of nude images as evidence, but they might not show there was some type of sexual activity that is prohibited under federal law.
+Prosecutors might have possession of nude images as evidence, but they might not show some sexual activity that is prohibited under federal law.

-Another legal defense includes making an argument that government investigators didn't properly conduct a search of your computer or other electronic devices to locate all the potential the evidence.
+Another legal defense includes arguing that government investigators didn't correctly search your computer or other electronic devices to locate potential evidence.

 Initial Strategy Meeting

-So, first we need the facts and details.
-Once we have that, now we can decide what is the best course of action:
+So, first, we need the facts and details.
+Once we have that, now we can decide what the best course of action is: